Jennifer S. Bryson: Education and personal life

 Bryson holds a B.A. in political science from Stanford University.
 She holds a M.A. in Medieval European intellectual history and a PhD in Greco-Arabic and Islamic studies, both from Yale University.
 She wrote her dissertation on the translation of medical texts in Greek, Arabic, and Latin.
 While Bryson was a columnist for the Yale Daily News in 1989–1990, her columns included a defense of motherhood against feminism and a defense of the right of Yale's secret societies such as Skull and Bones to remain all-male.

 Bryson spent two years in Egypt learning the Arabic language in between her M.A. and Ph.D.

 Bryson is a member of the Phi Alpha Theta honor society.

 Bryson was raised a Lutheran, but grew apart from the faith as a teenager.
 She is an adult convert to Catholicism.

 Career

 Television career

 Bryson started working for as a television journalist and researcher in 2000.
 She worked for PBS NewsHour and CBS's 48 Hours.

 Embassy work

 Bryson worked at the U.S. Embassies in Egypt and Yemen in 2002.

 Career at the Department of Defense

 Bryson served as an interrogator in the Guantanamo Bay detention camps, from 2004 to 2006.
-In an interview, she noted that her conscience as a Roman Catholic led her decisions and actions at Guantanamo, where she managed a counter-terrorism interrogation and analysis team.
+In an interview, she stated that her conscience as a Roman Catholic led her decisions and actions at Guantanamo, where she managed a counter-terrorism interrogation and analysis team.
 Her last position with the Defense Department was as the lead Action Officer for countering ideological support to terrorism within the Office of the Secretary of Defense in Support to Public Diplomacy.

 She has since become an outspoken supporter of humane, rapport-building interrogation, and an opponent of the use of torture.